zjuRong/openNAU/MARC V1.0.0/README.md

 ### 2. Configue the database.
 [Document](database_configure.pdf), [Database sql file](metabolism.sql).
 ### 3. Copy the software to WWW directory.
 ### 4. Due to the limitation of storage space, we stored refMet in Google web disk (https://drive.google.com/drive/folders/1RjU4RIzl9P-gA_AV8Iy--Qk4VvJmXPNO?usp=sharing). users should copy this data to [data/refMet/]
-### 5. Run 'nohup sudo php [Path]/socket/server_parallel.php' and ensure that this process is always running on the server.
+### 5. Run 'nohup php [Path]/socket/server_parallel.php' and ensure that this process is always running on the server.
 ### 6. open the software[IP/MARC] or [www.xxxx.com/MARC]